 If you’re like many entrepreneurs and/or SMB (small- to medium-sized business owners), you’ll acknowledge that this guy is onto something, and you’re already using social media in some capacity, whether for marketing, consumer engagement, research or a whole host of other possibilities.
 But, according to Vaynerchuk, that’s just not enough

-In fact, if you’re like most of the businesses who are trying to make a go of it in this relatively uncharted territory, you’re still not doing it right.
+In fact, if you’re like most of the turnkey business opportunity seekers who are trying to make a go of it in this relatively uncharted territory, you’re still not doing it right.

 Yes, you heard correctly.
 You’ve got it all wrong…often.